AspireOrg/aspirewallet/README.md

 4. Prepare: `npm install -g --save-dev bower grunt-cli`
 5. Download dependencies in the src subdirectory: `cd src; bower --allow-root --config.interactive=false update`
 6. Prepublish `cd $PATH2SOURCE; mkdir build ; npm update`
-7. Build: Copy counterwallet.conf.json.example to counterwallet.conf.json.
-Use text editor to add `"http://wallet.counterwallet.io"` in between the square brackets in `servers` in counterwallet.conf.json.
-Then build: `grunt build --dontcheckdeps --dontminify && cp counterwallet.conf.json build/`.
+7. Build: Copy aspirewallet.conf.json.example to aspirewallet.conf.json.
+Use text editor to add `"http://wallet.aspirewallet.io"` in between the square brackets in `servers` in aspirewallet.conf.json.
+Then build: `grunt build --dontcheckdeps --dontminify && cp aspirewallet.conf.json build/`.
 The application will be stored in the build subdirectory.
-8. Serve: Open a seperate terminal, install serve (`sudo npm install -g serve`) and in the build subdirectory start Counterwallet service: `cd build/; serve`.
+8. Serve: Open a seperate terminal, install serve (`sudo npm install -g serve`) and in the build subdirectory start Aspirewallet service: `cd build/; serve`.
 9. Use: Visit `http://localhost:3000` (or you can specify a different port for `serve` if you like)

 #### Notes: